Hippolyte Morestin

 Hippolyte Morestin (1 September 1869 – 12 February 1919) was a French surgeon, and associate professor of anatomy at the University of Paris.
 He was one of the founders of cosmetic surgery.
 He was dubbed "The Father of the Mouths" after his breakthroughs in oral and maxillofacial surgery.

+Early life and education

 Morestin was born at Basse-Pointe, a commune in the French overseas department of Martinique.
+His family were Béké (white creoles).
 His father Charles Amédée Morestin (d.
-1902) was a prominent doctor who influenced both Hippolyte and his younger brother Amédée to study medicine.
+1902) was a prominent doctor who influenced both Hippolyte and his younger brother Amédée to study medicine, sending Morestin and his older brother to Paris to study at Lycée Louis-le-Grand when Morestin was 14.
 Both Hippolyte and Amédée dedicated their doctoral theses, defended in Paris in 1894 and 1912, respectively, to their father, and the work of Amédée used observations by Hippolyte.

+Career

 Morestin greatly influenced the British-New Zealand surgeon Harold Gillies, who met him on leave in Paris during the First World War.
 Gillies was attached to the British General Hospital in Rouen.
 Morestin, when Gillies was observing him, removed a tumor from a patient's face, and essentially "grafted" skin by cutting and rolling it from the patient's jaw onto the wound to allow the skin to regrow.

+Morestin trained other doctors, including author Georges Duhamel, neurosurgeon Thierry de Martel, and cosmetic surgery pioneers Suzanne Noël, Léon Dufourmentel and Raymond Passot.

 Morestin died from a pulmonary illness during the influenza epidemic of 1918–1919.